homelabos/homelabos/docs/index.md

 ### Social Networking

+- [phpBB](software/phpbb) - phpBB is an Internet forum package in the PHP scripting language.
 - [Pleroma](software/pleroma) - Pleroma is a federated social networking platform, compatible with GNU social and other OStatus implementations.
 It is free software licensed under the AGPLv3.

 ### Software Development